Call for Projects FAQ

 A: The concept paper should be strictly for 1 year following the funding guidelines mentioned in the Call for Projects.

-A: For a project team composed of an industry institution, a university, and a nation lab, each would receive the amounts listed.
-Total funding for the project would be up to $1M.
+A: For a project team composed of an industry institution, a university, and a national lab, each would receive the amounts listed.
+Total funding for such a project would be up to $1.6M.